Board of Management

 • Treasurers – Cecile and Xavier Dutrieux

-• Lifesaving Operations – Daniel and Claire Pardo
+• Lifesaving Operations Manager (Club Captain) – Daniel Pardo

 • Chief Instructor – Bianca Pither